Skagit Transit

 Skagit Transit is a public transit system in Skagit County, Washington, US.
-It operates 17 bus routes, as well as paratransit and vanpool services across the entire county.
+It operates 19 fixed-route bus routes, as well as paratransit and vanpool services across the entire county.
 The agency was founded in 1993 and is funded by a 0.4 percent local sales tax.

 History

 The Skagit County public transportation benefit area, funded by a 0.2 percent sales tax, was approved by voters in Mount Vernon and Burlington in November 1992.
 Bus service began on November 3, 1993, with a network of four routes serving the two cities and no fares.
-The cities of Anacortes, La Conner, and Sedro-Wollley were annexed into the Skagit Transit service area in 1994, followed by Bayview and Concrete in 1995.
+The cities of Anacortes, La Conner, and Sedro-Woolley were annexed into the Skagit Transit service area in 1994, followed by Bayview and Concrete in 1995.

-Service was cut after the passage of Initiative 695 in 2000, and voters rejected a sales tax increase to support restored service.
+Service was cut after the passage of Initiative 695 in 2000.
+A sales tax increase to restore service was rejected by voters in 2002; as a result, the agency began charging fares.
 Skagit Transit began operating inter-county routes to Island and Whatcom counties in 2005, and expanded with a Mount Vernon–Everett commuter route in 2006 part-funded by Island Transit and the state government.
 The agency also took ownership of Skagit Station in Mount Vernon, which is served by Amtrak Cascades and Island Transit.
 A 0.2 percent sales tax increase was approved by voters in the November 2008 election, allowing for expanded service.

 Facilities

+The primary maintenance and administration facility for Skagit Transit is located in Burlington.

 Skagit Station

-Address: 105 E. Kincaid St, Mount Vernon, WA.